GrahamChalfant/Graham_Portfolio/README.md

 ## About Me
-Hi!
-My name is Graham Chalfant, and I love the intersection of health and data.
+Hi, my name is Graham!

 This repository records the data science projects I have completed for academic and self-learning purposes.
 I use RStuido for all of my projects and report them using RMarkdown.
 Along with R, I also know SQL, and I'm learning HTML.